 Coming soon: PolitiFact California

-Fact-checking journalism comes to California’s public radio airwaves and websites this summer with the launch of PolitiFact California, a partnership of Capital Public Radio and PolitiFact, the Pulitzer Prize-winning website started by the Tampa Bay Times.
+Fact-checking journalism comes to California’s public radio airwaves and websites in 2015 with the launch of PolitiFact California, a partnership of Capital Public Radio and PolitiFact, the Pulitzer Prize-winning website started by the Tampa Bay Times.

 "We’ve found a great partner with Capital Public Radio to bring innovative fact-checking journalism to California voters around the state," said PolitiFact Editor Angie Drobnic Holan.